PinNaCode/magiskboot_build/README.md

 Set variable `RUSTC_TARGET` to the Rust target you wanted to cross compile for, e.g. `aarch64-unknown-linux-gnu`.

-To use your toolchain file with `vcpkg`, first pass `-DCMAKE_TOOLCHAIN_FILE=/path/to/your/vcpkg/scripts/buildsystems/vcpkg.cmake` to CMake, and set the variable `VCPKG_CHAINLOAD_TOOLCHAIN_FILE` to the path of your actual toolchain file.
+To integrate vcpkg with CMake, pass `-DCMAKE_TOOLCHAIN_FILE=/path/to/your/vcpkg/scripts/buildsystems/vcpkg.cmake` to CMake, to use your toolchain file with vcpkg, set the variable `VCPKG_CHAINLOAD_TOOLCHAIN_FILE` to the path of your actual toolchain file.

 #### LTO

 If you want to perform LTO at the final link time, pass `-DUSE_LTO_LINKER_PLUGIN=ON` to CMake during configuring.

-And you will need to install LLD.
+And you will need to install [LLD][LLD].

 Note: you may need to make sure your LLVM and LLD are sharing the same LLVM version with Rust.